guille1093/zshConfig/README.md

 # zshConfig
-## .zshrc personal config file with a number of configured aliases for java node docker and other basic functionality or frecuently used commands
+### .zshrc personal config file with a number of configured aliases for java, node, docker, angular and other basic functionality or frecuently used commands